MSc Clinical Pharmacy / Overview

 We recommend that you apply as early as possible.
 We reserve the right to close applications if the course is full.

-- Study at a university ranked 5th in the UK for Pharmacy and Pharmacology (QS Rankings 2020)
+- Study at a university ranked 5th in the UK for Pharmacy (QS Rankings 2022).

 MSc (part-time distance learning)